Kixunil/configure_me/README.md

 About
 -----

 This library aims to help with reading configuration of application from files, environment variables and command line arguments, merging it together and validating.
-It auto-generates most of the code for you based on configuration (heh) file.
-It creates a struct for you, which contains all the parsed and validated fields, so you can access the information quickly easily and idiomatically.
+It auto-generates most of the parsing and deserializing code for you based on build configuration (heh) file.
+It creates a struct for you, which you can use to read configuration into.
+It will contain all the parsed and validated fields, so you can access the information quickly easily and idiomatically.

 The generated code is formatted to be easy to read and understand.